-A. Cross-cutting Requirements
+A. Cross-cutting requirements

-The CDBG program is administered under the rules and regulations promulgated primarily in 24 CFR §570.600, et seq. https://www.law.cornell.edu/cfr/text/24/570.600.
+The CDBG program is administered under the rules and regulations promulgated primarily in 24 CFR §570.600 et seq.
 These primary regulations are known as the federal cross-cutting requirements and form the basis of the programmatic requirements.
 The Department incorporates all federal cross-cutting requirements into the state CDBG program, and the regulations in Part 570 are translated into required actions on the part of all Grantees of the state CDBG program.